What is a SHA Membership?

 Can I enroll when I need the service, e.g., my student becomes ill?

-Yes, but SHA strongly advises against waiting for an emergency to enroll in our Emergency Contact Program as services cannot be guaranteed at that time.
-Please see the above question.
+Yes, but SHA strongly advises against waiting for an emergency to enroll, as services cannot be guaranteed at that time.
+There will also be an "expedited processing fee" to get services in place within 48 hours of receiving the membership request.

-How long does the Emergency Contact Program cover my student in the event of an emergency?
+How long does the Membership cover my student in the event of an emergency?

-Do you offer ECP services for summer terms?
+Do you offer Membership and support services for summer terms?

 Will you tell my student’s school that SHA is my student’s Emergency Contact?